 This prom season, if you want to go to the ball, you shall.

 Gone are the days when fashion trends took a few seasons to filter down into prom dress styles.
 Today’s Insta generation expects trends to step straight off of the catwalk and onto the high school dance floor.
-Here’s a rundown of the top 2018 prom dress trends.
+Here’s a rundown of the top 2018 plus size prom dresses trends.
 Keep reading to take our quiz to help you find your perfect style.

 Illusion prom dresses